 Nutrients in Purslane

 Purslane is a good source of antioxidants, including beta-carotene, vitamin C, and vitamin E. Antioxidants help to prevent cell damage caused by the free radicals produced during oxidation.
 Purslane also supplies us with calcium, magnesium, and potassium.
 It contains a significant amount of alpha-linolenic acid (ALA), which is a type of omega-3 fatty acid.

 ALA is an essential fatty acid—one that our bodies cannot make.
 It's believed to play an important role in preventing heart disease and in maintaining healthy blood vessels and a healthy blood pressure.
 Inside the body, ALA molecules are converted into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), long-chain omega-3 fatty acids found most abundantly in oily fish.
 Like ALA, EPA and DHA are thought to have important health benefits.

 Researchers say that the body's conversion of ALA into EPA and DHA isn't very efficient.
 In addition, since purslane plants are small, a large number of them would have to be eaten to supply the body's daily ALA requirement.
 Nevertheless, the plants can make a valuable contribution to our daily omega-3 intake.

 The leaves and stems of tatsoi are usually eaten raw.
-The plant is also steamed, boiled and used in stir-fries.
-The leaves are added to soups, but generally at the end of the cooking period so that the hot water softens the leaves without overcooking them.
+The plant is also steamed, boiled, and used in stir-fries.
+The leaves are added to soups.
+This is generally done at the end of the cooking period so that the hot water softens the leaves without overcooking them.
 The leaves are also sautéed.
-Tatsoi contains a high level of beta-carotene, vitamin C, vitamin K, calcium and potassium, as well as some iron.
+Tatsoi contains a high level of beta-carotene, vitamin C, vitamin K, calcium, and potassium, as well as some iron.

 Maximizing Nutrition in Green Salads